Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-12/_posts/2001-01-02-HTML5-AudioVideo.md

 });
 </script>

+You got it again?
+Yes?
 Good job!
 I knew you could do it!

 So, what about the canvas?